pulasthi-ranabahu/Pinnacle_Labs_Cyber_Security/README.md

+Here is an updated `README.md` file for your repository, **including a troubleshooting section for import errors** like those shown in your screenshot.
+This will help users resolve common issues with missing Python packages in VSCode and ensure your internship project is easy to set up and use.

+---

 # 🛡️ Pinnacle Labs Cyber Security Internship 2025

 Welcome to the official repository for the **Pinnacle Labs 2025 Cyber Security Internship Program**!